Kharlamov-Vladislav/Dadi-deep-galerkin/README.md

   * nu_low and nu_high: range of values for a relative population size
   * gamma_low and gamma_high: range of values for a selection coefficient
   * theta_low and theta_high: range of values for the influx of new mutations coefficient

+  Large range of values for parameters require more iterations of training, but it will give you a more versatile model, that can be used with wider domain of parameters.

 #### Neural network architecture parameters:
   * num_layers: the number of layers
   * nodes_per_layer: the number of neurons in the layer
 #### Training parameters:
   * learning_rate: the step size at each iteration of gradient descent
   * sampling_stages: the number of times to resample new time-space domain points